 - Cherry-red gums

-If your dog's gums turn cherry-red from cyanide toxicity, what it means is that the oxygen in your dog's blood can't be released to the cells.
-This can lead to suffocation quickly, which is why you shouldn't hesitate to get your pet to the vet.
+Cyanide toxicity means that the oxygen in your dog’s blood can’t be released to the cells.
+This can lead to suffocation quickly, and you shouldn’t hesitate to call your vet.

 What Are Some Safe Alternatives?